-Dressing appropriately for the weather and your outdoor activities can be problematic thanks to misleading weather reports and cheeky weather systems; do you dress for the 15-20mm of rain that is being forecasted or do you let your optimism takeover and bring out the shorts and sunhat?
+Dressing appropriately and layering clothes for the weather and your outdoor activities can be problematic thanks to misleading weather reports and cheeky weather systems: do you dress for the 15-20mm of rain that is being forecasted or do you let your optimism take over and bring out the shorts and sun hat?

 As I’m sure most everyone’s ma and pa always told them before scampering out of the house, “Take your coat!
 It’s better to be too hot than too cold…” they couldn’t be more right!
-These wise words are the idea behind how to layer properly; dress for the worst and adapt as you go.
+These wise words are the idea behind how to do the layering clothes thing properly—dress for the worst and adapt as you go.

 Why Do We Dress in Layers?